 Emergency contraception

-Emergency contraception is a method of "catch-up" following a situation at risk of pregnancy.
+Emergency contraception is a method of « catching up » following a situation at risk of pregnancy.
 There are 2 types of emergency contraception.
-Emergency contraception medicament, sometimes mistakenly called " morning after pill’, is a medicinal product to be used as soon as possible in case of sexual intercourse unprotected or poorly protected.
-Emergency contraception can also be a intrauterine device copper (also known as sterilizer).
-Here are the rules to know.
+Emergency contraception medicinal, sometimes incorrectly called " morning-after pill’, is a medicine to be used as soon as possible in case of sexual intercourse unprotected or poorly protected.
+Emergency contraception can also be a intrauterine device copper (also called iud).
+We present you the rules to know.

-The sooner emergency drug contraception is taken after intercourse, the more effective it is.
-This medicine works mainly by delaying ovulation.
+The sooner emergency contraception is taken after intercourse, the more effective it is.
+This medication works mainly by delaying ovulation.

-Drug-induced emergency contraception is a drug used in unprotected or poorly protected sexual intercourse (for example, rupture or absence of a condom, lack of contraception, missed pills, vomiting, and diarrhea after taking the contraceptive tablet).
+Medicated emergency contraception is a medicine to be used in case of unprotected or poorly protected sexual intercourse (examples: rupture or absence of the condom, absence of contraception, missed pill, vomiting and diarrhea after taking the contraceptive tablet).

-This medicine comes as a single tablet that should be taken as soon as possible, as its effectiveness decreases over time.
+This medication is a single tablet that should be taken as soon as possible because its effectiveness decreases over time.

 There are 2 types:

-- Levonorgestrel: it should be taken no later than 3 days (72 hours) after unprotected or poorly protected intercourse
+- Levonorgestrel: it should be taken at the latest in 3 days (72 hours) after unprotected or poorly protected sex

-- Ulipristal acetate: it should be taken no later than 5 days (120 hours) after unprotected or poorly protected intercourse.
+- To ulipristal acetate: it should be taken at the latest in 5 days (120 hours) after unprotected or poorly protected sexual intercourse.

 Warning